Skip to main content

 The registration of property purchase (Vormerkung) under Article 7:3(1) of the Dutch Civil Code (DCC) does not prevent subsequent attachment.
 However, if delivered within six months, the property cannot be expropriated.
 Post-delivery attachments affect the notary-held portion of the purchase price, subject to the six-month delivery period (Article 7:3(4), DCC).

 A cadastral excerpt indicating the debtor's ownership must accompany the attachment request.
 If the debtor only owns a share of the property, the attachment is limited to that share.
-These regulations guarantee a structured approach to attaching registered property in the Netherlands.
+These regulations ensure a structured approach to attaching registered property in the Netherlands.

 In cases of extreme urgency, Article 705 of the Dutch Code of Civil Procedure (DCCP) permits immediate lodging of summary proceedings following the asset attachment.
 The relief judge evaluates the merits of the underlying claim and the necessity of the attachment.
 If deemed unwarranted, the judge may order the attachment's removal, with a written decision typically rendered within days or weeks.